Pigeon keeping: Pigeon housing

+These houses are constructed to keep the pigeons safe from predators and inclement weather and give them nesting places in which to raise their squabs.

+The loft must provide at least 11 square feet for each bird.
+This means that a loft of 6x6x6 feet will house about 20 birds.
+There should be at least two perches per bird and two nest boxes per pair.

+But there are some things that most fanciers find desirable.

 These pigeon houses often contain specially constructed openings to allow the pigeon keeper to give his animals liberty for purposes of exercise while allowing them to re-enter the house without special assistance from the keeper.
-At the same time these houses are constructed to keep the pigeons safe from predators and inclement weather and give them nesting places in which to raise their squabs.

 Multiple pens

 Many pigeon fanciers build their pigeon loft with at least two pens.
 This allows a few positive outcomes for the pigeon fancier: